|| Links | Feedback | Array functions | SUMPRODUCT() | Filtering data ||

 |12||The number of Dr Smiths patients aged over 40:||2.00|

 Two different criteria have been placed in the range E3:F4.
 Each criteria refers to a column title and underneath it the required match.
 Note that the second criteria specifies patients whose Age is greater than (>) 40.
-Any number of valid criteria in a single range of cells can be used as an argument to these functions.

 These functions all require three arguments (each separated by commas).